Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Complexity of Kernelized Hopfield Networks

 \section{Complexity of Kernelized Hopfield Networks}

-In this section, we extend the complexity results of modern Hopfield networks to kernelized Hopfield networks.
-The formal definition of kernelized Hopfield networks is provided in Appendix~\ref{sec:kernelized_hopfield_networks}.
+In this section, we extend the complexity results of Modern Hopfield Networks to Kernelized Hopfield Networks.
+The formal definition of Kernelized Hopfield Networks is provided in Section~\ref{sec:kernelized_hopfield_networks}.

 Section~\ref{sub:computing_k_hopfield_attention_matrix} analyzes the computation of the kernelized Hopfield attention matrix.
 In Section~\ref{sub:computing_k_hopfield_layer}, we examine the computation of a single kernelized Hopfield layer.
 Section~\ref{sub:computing_khm} details the computation of the entire kernelized Hopfield network.
-Finally, in Section~\ref{sub:main_result_khm}, we present the main results on the circuit complexity bounds for kernelized Hopfield networks.
-In appendix~\ref{sec:complexity_k_hopfield_model_proofs}, we provide the complete proofs for this section.
+Finally, in Section~\ref{sub:main_result_khm}, we present the main results on the circuit complexity bounds for Kernelized Hopfield Networks.